digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Use this tool to verify if your Ledger API endpoint conforms to the :doc:`DA Ledger Model </concepts/ledger-model/index>`.

-Please note that currently the tool is in experimental status.

 Downloading the tool
 ====================